jlwatson/delegated-mappings-mirrored/draft-watson-dinrg-delmap.md

 manager, etc.) is also included, as well as a signature authenticating the current version of the cell.
 The cell must be signed either by the `owner_key`, or in some cases, the authority of the table containing the cell, as is described below.
-The cell owner may validate any modifications to the cell's value or rotate their public key at any time by signing the transition with the old key.
+The cell owner may rotate their public key at any time by signing the transition with the old key.

 ~~~
     struct valuecell {